 Effective immediately, applications of any type should be sent digitally.

 - An application for accreditation cannot be submitted until lectures begin and documents can be examined.
 This must be carried out by each individual lecturer and therefore cannot be done until lectures begin.

-- The signed application for leave of absence (scan or mobile phone photo) should be sent by email to the dean of studies and the Examinations Office (Prüfungsamt).
+- The signed application for leave of absence (scan or mobile phone photo) should be sent by email to the dean of studies and the Examinations Office (Prüfungsamt) at latest by the end of the first week of lectures (currently by Friday 24 April 2020).
 The Examinations Office will send an acknowledgement.

 - For Applications for leave of absence for Summer Semester 2020 generally: approval from the dean of studies is not necessary.